calypsonet/keyple-android-demo-control/README.md

 First it prepares the default selection that will be sent to the card when a card is detected by setting the AID(s) and the reader protocol(s) of the cards we want to detect and read.

-Once a card is detected, the TicketingSession processes the default selection by retrieving the current CalypsoPO object.
+Once a card is detected, the TicketingSession processes the default selection by retrieving the current CalypsoCard object.
-This CalypsoPO contains information about the card (SerialNumber, PORevision...)
+This CalypsoCard contains information about the card (SerialNumber, PORevision...)

 Finally, this class is responsible for launching the control procedure and returning its result.